Skip to content

 Get the image attribute using yq:

-cub function do --space $SPACE --where "Slug = 'mydeployment'" --output-only yq '.spec.template.spec.containers[0].image'
+cub function get --space $SPACE --where "Slug = 'mydeployment'" --show output yq '.spec.template.spec.containers[0].image'

-cub function do --space $SPACE get-replicas --output-values-only
+cub function get --space $SPACE --show values get-replicas

 Get the IDs of all units with more than one replica in a space: